masumndc1/ansible-role-bastille/README.md

 ```
 $ cat bastille.yml
 ---
-# this playbook will install bastille pkg,
+# This role will install bastille pkg, template,
-# template, create some bastille container
+# create some bastille containers.
-# and in that container it will install
+# Then in those containers it will install some templates.
-# some template
 - hosts: localhost
   become: yes
   gather_facts: yes